Your Melbourne operation runs on a Retool app one person built, and now they're the only one who can change a price

 Exactly what you get

 A maintainable version of the tool your operation already depends on: the rostering, pricing, or enrolment workflow rebuilt with a real permission model, an audit trail on every change, a database that survives peak season, and documentation so more than one person can run it.
-It integrates with your accounting software, your booking and scheduling software, and your HR software so the data flows instead of being re-keyed, and it can feed your business intelligence dashboards directly.
+It integrates with your accounting software, your booking and scheduling software, and your HR (Human Resources) software so the data flows instead of being re-keyed, and it can feed your business intelligence (BI) dashboards directly.

 How to choose a developer in Melbourne